 Some specific indicators may be added when implementing CVA, particularly those dealing with individual, household, community, or market-level outcomes.
 As for any indicators set by CARE, those used in cash programming should be gender-sensitive, and impact and process should be monitored from a gender-segregated perspective, to ensure the differing needs of women and men are covered adequately.

 - Spending pattern within beneficiary households, through analysis of expenditure prioritization;

-- CTP effects on filling sectoral needs gaps (determining percentage of beneficiaries with access to 20L of safe drinking water per day, percentage of repaired/reconstructed houses that fulfill minimal safety and disaster risk reduction criteria, etc.) or effect on cross-cutting objectives when using multipurpose cash (percentage of households with confirmed reduction of negative coping mechanism index, percentage of households able to cover their Minimum Expenditure Basket [MEB]);
+- CVA effects on filling sectoral needs gaps (determining percentage of beneficiaries with access to 20L of safe drinking water per day, percentage of repaired/reconstructed houses that fulfil minimal safety and disaster risk reduction criteria, etc.) or effect on cross-cutting objectives when using multipurpose cash (percentage of households with confirmed reduction of negative coping mechanism index, percentage of households able to cover their Minimum Expenditure Basket [MEB]);

 - Impact on women, such as the percentage of women who own a mobile phone or who report having a say in how funds are spent;